Tetrax-10/Spicetify-Extensions/Hide-Sidebar-Items/README.md

 spicetify apply
 ```
 ## Install Manually
 Follow the above steps but instead of running commands edit your `config-xpui.ini` file.
-Add `hideSidebarItems.js`, separated them by the `|` character.
+Add `hideSidebarItems.js`, separating them by the `|` character.

 Example: